Drive-Thru and the Restaurant of the Future

 Quick serve restaurants have continued evolving since 1948 as more customers visit the drive-thru more often and demanded much more than carhop window service.
 In addition to a freshly prepared meal, they expect efficiency, speed, safety, and personalization.
 In fact, 81 % of consumers said that waiting 10 or more minutes in a drive-thru was too long.

-With consumers looking for faster, more convenient ways of ordering food and an increased need to maintain social distancing, these numbers will continue to rise and restaurants must adapt or risk losing patrons.
+With consumers looking for faster, more convenient ways of ordering food, these numbers will continue to rise and restaurants must adapt or risk losing patrons.

 So what does the restaurant of the future look like?
 And how will it transform the customer experience?